NimaCodez/keygn/README.md

 keygn
 ```

-1. First answer the first question about the length. (e.g `64` would generate a 64 byte key).
+1. Answer the first question about the length. (e.g `64` would generate a 64 byte key).
 ![image](https://github.com/NimaCodez/keygn/assets/85389307/f79a7e60-cdfa-45f6-8377-0f2b8a58e521)

 2. Then Choose how your key should be given to you. </br>